ckeditor/ckeditor5/packages/ckeditor5-page-break/docs/features/page-break.md

 <info-box>
 	We recommend using the official {@link framework/guides/development-tools#ckeditor-5-inspector CKEditor 5 inspector} for development and debugging.
 It will give you tons of useful information about the state of the editor such as internal data structures, selection, commands, and many more.
 </info-box>

-## Related features

-Here are some useful CKEditor 5 features that you can use together with the page break plugin for an all-around paged editing experience:

-* The {@link features/pagination pagination feature} allows you to see where page breaks would be after the document is [exported to PDF](https://ckeditor.com/docs/ckeditor5/latest/features/export-pdf.html) or [to Word](https://ckeditor.com/docs/ckeditor5/latest/features/export-word.html).
-* The [export to Word](https://ckeditor.com/docs/ckeditor5/latest/features/export-word.html) feature will allow you to generate editable, paged `.docx` files out of your editor-created content.
-* The [export to PDF](https://ckeditor.com/docs/ckeditor5/latest/features/export-pdf.html) feature will allow you to generate portable, paged PDF files out of your editor-created content.

 ## Contribute